Jean-Éric Vergne: Karting

-Vergne started competing in karting at age 4 at his dad's kart circuit near Paris.
+Vergne started competing in karting at the age of four at his dad's kart circuit near Paris.
 He entered his first competition in 2000 and became French champion in the "kids" ("Minimes") category in 2001.
 Three years later, he became runner–up in the French Rotax Max championship.
 In 2005, he finished as runner-up in the ICA class of the European Championship, behind James Calado, with the highlight of his karting career coming the following year when he finished seventh in the premier KF1 World Championship, held at Angerville, another track near Paris.

 Formula Renault 1.6 and 2.0

 In 2007, Vergne moved up to single-seater racing, joining the French Formula Renault Campus series which he won comfortably at the first attempt, taking ten podium places from thirteen races in the process.
 Vergne became a member of both the renowned Red Bull Junior Team and the French Automobile Sport Federation (FFSA), at the conclusion of the 2007 season.

 The following season, Vergne competed in both the Eurocup Formula Renault 2.0 and Formula Renault 2.0 West European Cup championships for SG Formula.
 He finished sixth in the Eurocup standings, taking nine points scoring positions in fourteen races, including a podium in the final race of the season at Barcelona.
 In the West European Cup, he took fourth place in the championship, scoring three podium places.

-In both series, he finished as the highest placed rookie driver, and in addition, he also won the French Formula Renault 2.0 title, which was awarded to the best French driver in the West European Cup standings.
+In both series, Vergne finished as the highest placed rookie driver, and in addition, he also won the French Formula Renault 2.0 title, which was awarded to the best French driver in the West European Cup standings.

 For 2009, Vergne remained in both championships with SG Formula.
 He finished second behind Spain's Albert Costa in both the Eurocup, and the WEC.

 Formula Three

 2010 saw Vergne move to the British Formula 3 Championship, competing for multiple champions Carlin.
-He took 12 victories from the first 24 races, including a clean sweep of three victories at the Spa-Francorchamps round.
+He took twelve victories from the first 24 races, including a clean sweep of three victories at the Spa-Francorchamps round.
 This was enough to give him the title with six races remaining in the season.
 It was the third consecutive year that a driver from the Red Bull Junior Team had won the title with Carlin, following on from Jaime Alguersuari in 2008 and Daniel Ricciardo in 2009.

 During the season, Vergne also contested the two main non-championship Formula Three races, the Masters of Formula 3 at Zandvoort, where he finished just off the podium in fourth, and the Macau Grand Prix where he finished in seventh position.
-On both occasions he was also the highest placed finisher from the British series.
+On both occasions, he was also the highest placed finisher from the British series.